 There are also coffee mornings, a luncheon club with guest speakers and events such as fashion show.
 A highlight of the year is the Village’s “Marquee Week” held in the summer when there is a week long festival of activities.

-Under the terms of the Deed, the Management Company provides each tenant with a written estimated budget of the service charges for the coming year.
+Under the terms of the Deed of Management, the Management Company provides each resident with a written estimated budget of the Service Charges for the coming year.

-The Management Company will also provide for each tenant, as soon as possible after the end of the financial year, a copy of the statement of accounts of the village, duly certified by a Chartered Accountant.
+The Management Company will also provide to each resident, as soon as possible after the end of the financial year, a copy of the statement of accounts of the village, duly certified by a Chartered Accountant.